How to apply

-Students must complete an application and be accepted into the Elementary Option within the Bachelor of Educational Studies program.
-To be eligible to apply, you must be already a declared Educational Studies major for at least 1 full Quarter, and taken at least 2 core courses.
+Students must complete an application to be accepted into the Elementary Option within the Bachelor of Educational Studies program.
+To be eligible to apply, you must be already a declared Educational Studies major for at least 1 quarter, and have taken at least 2 core courses by the time you enter the cohort in Spring Quarter.

 - Resume (2 page maximum)